-The Objects which are drawn on two dimensions namely X and Y are called 2D shapes.
-While drawing shapes when the third dimension or direction enters namely Z direction and the shape which is projected towards Z direction is called 3D shapes.
+The Objects which are drawn on two dimensions, namely X and Y, are called 2D shapes.
+While drawing shapes, when the third dimension or direction enters, Z direction and the shape projected towards Z direction are called 3D shapes.
 In this topic, we are going to study 2D and 3D Shapes.

-These shapes are drawn on the same plane irrespective of direction which shows different appearance.
+These shapes are drawn on the same plane irrespective of direction, which shows a different appearance.
 The use of both these shapes is special and proves to be unique in the same field.
-Most people who want to learn 3D shape has to go through 2D shape and then they have to step further.
-2D is the base of 3D as the learner has to accumulate all 2D tricks else it becomes hard for it to draw 3D shapes.
+Most people who want to learn 3D shape has to go through 2D shape, and then they have to step further.
+2D is the base of 3D as the learner has to accumulate all 2D tricks else, it becomes hard for it to draw 3D shapes.

-Usually, 2D shapes start from the time when we were small, when we used to draw small sketches in drawing books and the time we grow old we stick to 3D.
-In graphical design, we see that while learning we have to accumulate all 2D shapes initially like drawing circle, hexagon, etc. We make use of this as to start drawing a flower or any other small creature.
+Usually, 2D shapes start from the time when we were small, when we used to draw small sketches in drawing books and the time we grow old, we stick to 3D.
+In graphical design, we see that while learning, we have to accumulate all 2D shapes initially, like drawing circles, hexagons, etc. We make use of this as to start drawing a flower or any other small creature.